cs3216-group1/nuscloud/_posts/2012-12-28-javascript.md

 ###Requests

-Other than authentication, discussed separately, all requests through the sdk are made in the following formats:
+Other than [authentication](/#/authentication), all requests through the sdk are made in the following formats:

 ```nuscloud.get(path, callback)```